Resistance to the flow of life…

 its effortlessness is its safety, power, and fulfillment.

-Thank you for your openness, and your pointing out where I maybe misunderstand the whole thing; feedback is always a win-win, when there is a longing for practical peace.
+Thank you for your openness, and your pointing out where I seem to misunderstand the whole thing; feedback is always a win-win, when there is openness.

 Thinking allowed, thinking aloud.